You don’t need us to tell you that all running shoes are not created equal, do you?

 While many running shoes have a broad potential for use indoors and out, choosing a pair of running shoes with features that help you do all these things on a treadmill will pay you dividends in the long…erm…run.

-What features should I look for in a running shoe for treadmill?
+What features should I look for in a treadmill running shoe?

 Comfort and cushioning are key in treadmill work.
 Treadmill running is repetitive, so you’re making regular impacts on the same parts of your feet.
 Look for running shoes that help cushion and protect them from those repetitive impacts.